cmark0v/linux_hax/linuxhax.rst

   User userb
   IdentityFile ~/.ssh/id_rsa_bob

-this enables you to simply ``ssh bob``, and tab to complete works on this alias for te host.
-HostName is the actual network address, dns or ip, and the aliasd you are giving it which will follow this setup every time is the first line in each entry ``Host``
+this enables you to simply ``ssh bob``, and tab to complete works on this alias for te host. ``HostName`` is a misleading label, as it is the actual network address, dns or ip, and the aliasd you are giving it which will follow this setup every time is the first line in each entry ``Host``